rebma-io/lab/docs/3d/fusion360.md

   author).
 * [AnyShortcut](https://apps.autodesk.com/FUSION/en/Detail/Index?id=156700835167123223).
-  This allows you to create a keyboard shortcut for things in Fusion 360 which don't have one.
+  This allows you to create a keyboard shortcut for things in Fusion 360 that don't have one.
 This is especially useful in integrating with an El Gato Stream Deck.
 * [Additive
   Assistant](https://apps.autodesk.com/FUSION/en/Detail/Index?id=9068625559069345798).